FreeCAD/FreeCAD/CONTRIBUTING.md

     2. all commits MUST have proper authorship, i.e. be authored by the original author and committed by the author of the PR;
     3. if changes to cherry-picked commits are necessary they SHOULD be done as follow-up commits.
 If it is not possible to do so, then the modified commits MUST contain a `Co-Authored-By` trailer in their commit message.
 14. A “Valid PR” is one which satisfies the above requirements.
+15. Human-quality contributions are expected.
+Contributors MUST be able to explain the code they submit, and should be able to offer reasonable guarantee their PR does not violate copyrighted work.
+In other words, AI-made contributions SHALL NOT be accepted.

 ## 6. Process